Monsauce/Descience/README.md

 Descience
 =========

-R scripts for design examples featured on the Descience blog availible as text files
+R scripts and data for design examples featured on the Descience blog.